PySimpleGUI/PySimpleGUI/docs/index.md

 This is a language feature that is featured **heavily**  in all of the API calls, both functions and classes.
 Elements are configured, in-place, by setting one or more optional parameters.
 For example, a Text element's color is chosen by setting the optional `text_color` parameter.

 **tkinter**
 tkinter is the "official" GUI that Python supports.
 It runs on Windows, Linux, and Mac.
 It was chosen as the first target GUI framework due to its ***ubiquity***.
-Nearly all Python installations, with the exception of Ubuntu Linux, come pre-loaded with tkinter.
-It is the "simplest" of the GUI frameworks to get up an running (among Qt, WxPython, Kivy, etc).
+Nearly all Python installations, with the exception of Ubuntu Linux,

-From the start of the PSG project, tkinter was not meant to be the only underlying GUI framework for PySimpleGUI.
-It is merely a starting point.
-All journeys begin with one step forward and choosing tkinter was the first of many steps for PySimpleGUI.
-Now there are 4 ports up and running - tkinter, WxPython, Qt and Remi (web support)

-## Author
-Mike - who wrote PySimpleGUI is not important.
-It's the software that's important

-## License

-GNU Lesser General Public License (LGPL 3) +

-## Acknowledgments

-#### SORRY!!
-Will add these back.
-Lost due to file length limitation
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIxNjg5MDM1Niw4NjQ5Nzg3NjUsLTEwNj
-U5NzgxMjYsNTE5MDU1OTQsMjA1MzEyNTE0OSwtMTU3ODc0NjU4
-OCwyNjA1ODQ4MTQsMTEwMjA4ODMzMywxNjc5ODUwOTkyLC0xND
-YxNDI4MSwtNjA2MzcxMTgsLTUwOTM1OTEyMywtMjQ4OTc2Mjks
-MTMwNzY5MjU5LC0yOTY3ODM1NSwtNzc0MDc0MjMwLDI2NjM2ND
-QxNyw0NDk0MzMyNDMsLTExNDg0OTA2MjNdfQ==
+eyJoaXN0b3J5IjpbLTY3ODk0MzI2NCwxMjE2ODkwMzU2LDg2ND
+k3ODc2NSwtMTA2NTk3ODEyNiw1MTkwNTU5NCwyMDUzMTI1MTQ5
+LC0xNTc4NzQ2NTg4LDI2MDU4NDgxNCwxMTAyMDg4MzMzLDE2Nz
+k4NTA5OTIsLTE0NjE0MjgxLC02MDYzNzExOCwtNTA5MzU5MTIz
+LC0yNDg5NzYyOSwxMzA3NjkyNTksLTI5Njc4MzU1LC03NzQwNz
+QyMzAsMjY2MzY0NDE3LDQ0OTQzMzI0MywtMTE0ODQ5MDYyM119

 -->